 1. A conversation

 Before quoting, an editor may ask a few questions to learn a little more about you and your project.
 I like to ask about your writing experience, your imagined reader, your influences.
 This helps me understand how to approach the edit and how to frame my feedback.

 2. A request for an extract

 An editor will ask to see an example of your work before they quote.
 I ask for three extracts: a bit you really like, an average bit, and a gnarly bit.
 This gives me an idea of what is needed and how long it will take.

-Be wary of an editor that quotes a per-word rate without seeing an extract.
+Be wary of an editor who quotes a per-word rate without seeing an extract.
 You may be getting an off-the-shelf edit rather than one that’s tailored for your needs.

 3. A sample edit

 Not all editors offer this but I think it’s vital.
 I want the writer to be confident that I am the right editor for them.
 A sample edit shows you how the editor is going to approach the work, and importantly, how they communicate their editing suggestions.